Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Results

-In the left panel Fig.~\ref{fig:eval_data_cdfs}, we plot the cumulative error distribution function on the off-grid evaluation data described in Section~\ref{method:Z_interp} for the interpolation table of \citet{gnedin_hollon12} and our constrained quadratic interpolation between XGBoost models using the same inputs.
+In the left panel of Fig.~\ref{fig:eval_data_cdfs}, we plot the cumulative error distribution function on the off-grid evaluation data described in Section~\ref{method:Z_interp} for the interpolation table in \citet{gnedin_hollon12} and our constrained quadratic interpolation between XGBoost models using the same inputs.
 In the right panel, we compare the cumulative error distribution function for our constrained quadratic interpolation between XGBoost models with the three different sets of scaled rates described above.
-In Table~\ref{tab:mse_off_grid}, we show the MSE corresponding to each of the cumulative error distribution functions in Fig.~\ref{fig:eval_data_cdfs}.
+In Table~\ref{tab:mse_off_grid}, we show the MSEs corresponding to each of the cumulative error distribution functions in Fig.~\ref{fig:eval_data_cdfs}.

-From the left panel of Fig.~\ref{fig:eval_data_cdfs}, we see that our XGBoost model plus constrained quadratic interpolation can reduce the frequency of the largest cooling and heating function errors compared to the interpolation table of \citet{gnedin_hollon12}, using the same inputs. \postsubmit{From Table~\ref{tab:mse_off_grid}, we see that this XGBoost model (using rates $\{ \mathrm{HI, HeI, CVI}\}$ yields comparable MSE values to the interpolation table of \citet{gnedin_hollon12}, while (by construction) completely removing the occurence of `catastrophic errors' for cooling or heating.} However, this improvement \textit{does not} affect the prediction of the maximum of the cooling or heating.
+From the left panel of Fig.~\ref{fig:eval_data_cdfs}, we see that our XGBoost models plus constrained quadratic interpolation can reduce the frequency of the largest cooling and heating function errors compared to the interpolation table in \citet{gnedin_hollon12}, using the same inputs.
+From Table~\ref{tab:mse_off_grid}, we see that these XGBoost models (using the scaled rates $\{ \mathrm{HI, HeI, CVI}\}$ yields comparable MSE values to the interpolation table in \citet{gnedin_hollon12}, while (by construction) completely removing the occurrence of `catastrophic errors' for cooling or heating.
+However, this improvement \textit{does not} affect the prediction of the maximum of the cooling or heating functions.
 Indeed, both the cumulative error distribution function at each error value shown ($10^{-2} < \Delta \log \mathcal{F} < 2$) and the overall MSE are higher for XGBoost than \citet{gnedin_hollon12}.

 The performance of all three XGBoost calculations in the right panel of Fig.~\ref{fig:eval_data_cdfs} are similar.
 Neither rate set in this figure produces significant improvement in the performance for the maximum of the cooling or heating function compared to $\{\mathrm{HI, HeI, CVI}\}$, in either MSE or the cumulative error distribution function.
 However, the scaled rate set $\{\mathrm{CaXX, HI, CVI}\}$ results in lower MSE, and slightly lower cumulative error distribution in the high-error tail for cooling and heating individually.
 Hence, we are able to produce some improvement in overall performance with judicious choices of scaled rate features.